auth-global/self-documenting-cryptography/README.md

 A slow password hash function is probably a best-case scenario for cryptoacoustics.
 With sufficient key stretching, 100x overhead is likely more than enough to dissuade most anybody from deploying a practical attack.
 Without key stretching, say a single application of HMAC or HKDF, deploying an attack with an 1000x or greater overhead might not be out of the question in other applications.

-For example, the Seguid Protocol is HKDF that specifies constant salt and info parameters.
+For example, the Seguid Protocol is HKDF-SHA512 that specifies constant salt and info parameters.
 Correspondingly, the Seguid Protocol uses these parameters as cryptoacoustic tags, narrating itself in an attempt to help out any reverse engineer who is examining code that implements the Seguid Protocol contextualize what they are looking at.

 Since the Seguid Protocol applies no key stretching, millions of hashes can be computed per second.
 Thus the most efficient tag obscuration attack may need to impose 100,000x overhead or more in order to be truly effective in this scenario.
 For this reason, slow password hashing seems to be a best-case scenario for the application of cryptoacoustics.

-Thus the point of _cryptoacoustic repetition_ as employed by PHKDF and the G3P is to reduce the minimum obfuscation overhead required for a given cryptoacoustic construction to be viable.
-Though it's presumably much easier in practice to deploy tag obscuration attacks against the Seguid Protocol, it's also far less clear what practical benefits this might confer to an attacker.
+Thus the point of _cryptoacoustic repetition_ as employed by PHKDF and the G3P is to reduce the minimum obfuscation overhead that is required of a "small" cryptoacoustic construction in order for a larger protocol that depends on it to be viable.

+For this reason, it is much easier to deploy practical tag obscuration attacks against the Seguid Protocol than PHKDF or the G3P.
+On the other hand, it's also far less clear what practical benefits this might confer to an attacker.

 At my own current level of understanding of my own design, incorporating cryptoacoustics into the Seguid Protocol itself is mostly an issue of design consistency, though there may well be advantages and benefits I don't currently appreciate.

+On the other hand, this is a problem for password hash functions such as argon2.
+While appending a tag _after_ the password has cryptoacoustic properties, that input is a horn-loaded parameter into the internal argon2 algorithm.
+This means we can discard the password _and tag_ during the key-stretching computation.

+In our metaphor of the cryptoacoustic Enigma machine applied to argon2, it's a bit like as if the prerecorded tape played one little thing quietly, and then went completely silent for the rest of the song-and-dance routine.
+Unfortunately, this arrangement is inherent to argon2 because there simply no way to include cryptoacoustic repititions of the tag during the key-stretching phase.

+As a result, the cryptoacoustic security of this argon2-based construction is relatively dependent on blake2 exhibiting high minimum obfuscation overhead, in much the same way that the Seguid Protocol is similarly dependent on the cryptoacoustic efficiency of SHA512.

+I don't believe it would be particularly difficult to tweak argon2 in some way to enable cryptoacoustic repetition throughout the key-stretching phase, but then it wouldn't be argon2.

 ## Cryptoacoustic Safety